AI isn't optional anymore. Start with one small step.

 1. Register your Business Entity

-It’s always a good idea to register your business before applying for a business license.
-Doing this will help you establish a name and business structure for your business.
-It will ease the process of applying for a business license.
+It’s a good idea to register your business before applying for a license.
+Doing this establishes a name and business structure for your business and eases the process of applying for a license.

-If you run a sole proprietorship or general partnership, the state may not require you to register.
-But you still need to obtain a DBA license if you plan to use a fictitious business name.
+If you run a sole proprietorship or general partnership, your state may not require you to register.
+But you still need a DBA if you plan to use a fictitious business name.

 Here is a comprehensive article on how to register a business.